Xh3ni/fortune-telling/README.md

 ### Second Option (Standart Major Arcana Spread)
 <ul>
 <li>The selected option is 2 (Standart Major Arcana Spread).
-Three Tarot Cards will display randomlly on the console.
+Three Tarot Cards will display randomly on the console.
 The first card deck is for the Past.
 The second for the Present.
 The third for the Future</li>